Can we be more optimistic on climate?

 While many non-technological solutions are needed to meet climate goals, such as behavior change, a few technologies can do most of the heavy lifting.
 For instance, our recent report found fully deploying just 15 climate technologies over the next decade could reduce enough emissions to meet around 70% of the 1.5oC carbon budget.14

 As climate techs become more competitive, the “business as usual” ceiling of the possible is constantly raised.
 Trends that were previously not plausible suddenly become within reach—making projections by a minority of complexity thinkers the most realistic.
-On current economic trends alone, climate techs could scale enough to limit warming to 2.6oC by 2050.15 technological change provides ground for more optimism on decarbonization than mainstream narratives allow.
+On current economic trends alone, climate techs could scale enough to limit warming to 2.6oC by 2050.15 Technological change provides ground for more optimism on decarbonization than mainstream narratives allow.

 The author thanks the following people for their input: Jackie Bauer, David Mazaira, Richard Mylles, Mike Ryan, Rupert Way.